 It doesn’t take an electrical engineer to start generating electrical power using solar kits.
-Solar kits range in size from small devices designed to charge you cell phone to rooftop panels you can use to power your home.
-Kits contain all or most of the parts you need, and vary in price from $50 to tens of thousands of dollars.
+Solar kits range in size from small devices designed to charge your cell phone to rooftop panels you can use to power your home.
+Kits contain all or most of the parts you need and vary in price from $50 to tens of thousands of dollars.
 You can get your start with solar using a kit and most of the larger, more costly kits will allow you to expand your system by adding panels later.
 This page will help you understand the parts most kits include, give you the pros and cons of solar kits, and help you understand the range of kits available today.

 Is a Solar Kit Right For You?

 Generating solar power is more than just slapping a dozen panels on roof and calling it a day.
 If you don’t know a solar expert, follow this decision tree to learn if you should consider buying a solar kit.